adamfk/c-filter-chain/README.md

 INFO:root:generating system library: libc.bc... (this will be cached in "C:\some\path\.emscripten_cache\asmjs\libc.bc" for subsequent builds)
 INFO:root: - ok
 ```

+`build_script.bat`

+### Linux Tips
+If you are working from a fresh Ubuntu install, ensure you run `sudo apt install python-minimal` so that `python` will
+resolve to python2.7.
+If you do ~~`sudo apt-get python2.7`~~, `python` will not be found.
+Aliasing doesn't work either as emsdk uses `#!/usr/bin/env python` shebang.

+emsdk does not appear to work with python3 on linux.

 ## Dummy Variables - OUTDATED!
 The c++ test code often uses dummy variables to make a unique function/method signature for a type T so that